Skip to main content

 Good to know: Your filter selections are saved in the URL.
 This means you can bookmark a filtered view or share the link with a colleague, and they will see the same filtered results.

-Summary stat cards (shown at the top of the All Expenses tab):
+The page shows summary cards on larger screens at the top of the All Expenses tab:

 Exporting Expense Data